 On December 8, 2010, President Obama signed the Claims Resolution Act of 2010.
 The Act specifically confirmed the Cobell Settlement Agreement and established the Fund upon final approval of the Settlement in November 2012.

 The Settlement Agreement and the Claims Resolution Act of 2010 provide that the Fund will be distributed in accordance with provisions of 25 U.S.C. §§ 2201et seq.

 An Initial Implementation Plan, released in December 2012, outlines the Buy-Back Program's initial approach to achieving successful land consolidation purchases.

 With the additional benefit of tribal feedback and involvement, an Updated Implementation Plan, released in November 2013, incorporates public comment, best practices and lessons learned into its Program implementation.

 Status of Buy-Back Program

-Program Status Reports summarize progress and expenditures to date; identifies lessons learned; and outlines the Program’s economic impact and other benefits, including tribal projects occurring on land acquired through Program.
+Program Status Reports summarize progress and expenditures to date; identifiy lessons learned; and outline the Program’s economic impact and other benefits, including tribal projects occurring on land consolidated through implementation.